ibnsamy96/fwd-store-angular/README.md

 ## Credits

-This frontend app couldn't be done without the efforts made by 'Mohammad Reza' on his easy to use [Fake Store API](https://fakestoreapi.com/), Thanks Mohammed, you built an api that made my learning journey easier ^^
+This frontend app couldn't be done without the efforts made by [Mohammad Reza @keikaavousi](https://github.com/keikaavousi) on his easy to use [Fake Store API](https://fakestoreapi.com/), Thanks Mohammad, you built an api that made my learning journey easier ^^